thorlindberg/thesis/sections/8-1 experiment-types.md

 <br>

-It is common practice to nest JSON objects inside a top-level "data" property, to check if an API call has returned the intended result or thrown an error.
+It is common practice to nest JSON objects inside a top-level "data" property, to check if an API call has succesfully returned the expected result or thrown an error.

 Inspired by this practice, I have decided to require an "init" property for extended type declarations.
 The information property (data) can contain extended types, which must conform to the declaration specified in the initialisation property (init).

 ```
 {